 There are essentially seven steps to a science fair project.
 So let’s take a look at each step.

-7 Steps of a Science Fair Project
+Steps of the Science Fair Project & Scientific Method

 Here is a quick summary of each step when doing a science fair project.
 Scroll down for more details.

 Choose your Topic

 Pick something that makes you curious.
 The best science fair topics are passion projects!

 Ask a Question

 This is the BIG question, it usually also ties nicely into your title.

 Do lots of research!
 Learn all you can before jumping into your experiment.

 Write a Hypothesis